Bad (U2 song): Discography

 "Bad" is the first track on the 1985 EP Wide Awake in America, this being a live version recorded at Birmingham's NEC Arena on November 12, 1984 during sound check.
 This version includes prerecorded rhythm tracks.
 There are no other snippets of songs on this version for copyright reasons.
 Three other versions of "Bad" have been officially released by the band.
-An edit of the version from The Unforgettable Fire appears on The Best of 1980–1990; with the exception of the hidden version of "October", "Bad" is the only non-single to appear on the compilation.
+An edit of the version from The Unforgettable Fire appears on the 1998 compilation The Best of 1980–1990; with the exception of the hidden version of "October", "Bad" is the only non-single to appear on the compilation.
 In addition to the live performance included on Wide Awake in America, a live version from 1987's Joshua Tree Tour appears in the rockumentary Rattle and Hum and a version from 2001's Elevation Tour appears in the concert film Elevation 2001: Live from Boston (with a snippet of "40" at the end and therefore credited as "Bad / '40'").
 For the release of the 2004 digital box set The Complete U2, another live version of "Bad" was included on the live album Live from the Point Depot.

-A new, acoustic, version of "Bad" appears on the 2023 album Songs of Surrender, this studio recording of the song does not contain snippets of any other songs.
+An acoustic version of "Bad" with lyrical changes is included on U2's 2023 album Songs of Surrender.

-Appearances in popular culture

-The song was played in the series finale episode of the post apocalyptic TV series The 100 entitled The Last War near the end of the episode.

-The song was used as background track in TV series Cold Case in season four, in the 14th episode "8:03 AM" (2007).